JetBrains/kotlin-web-site/README.md

 3. Descarga los artefactos de estas compilaciones y colócalos en el directorio `libs` por su nombre, por ejemplo, `kotlinx.coroutines`.
 4. Inicializa los contenedores `./scripts/dokka/up.sh`.
 5. Ejecuta la prueba dentro del contenedor `./scripts/dokka/run.sh` o en el host con uno de los siguientes scripts.

-Some tests focus on protecting the HTML markup of API references from being corrupted by the KTL components in the Dokka template's extension.
-To run these tests locally, follow the next steps:
-1. Create the `libs` folder in the project.
-2. Open the last successful build of each API reference on TeamCity.
-3. Download the artifacts of these builds and place them in the `libs` folder by their name, for example, `kotlinx.coroutines`.
-4. Up containers `./scripts/dokka/up.sh`.
-5. Run test inside container `./scripts/dokka/run.sh` or on the host with one of the scripts below.